ibm-cloud-docs/solution-tutorials/extended-app-security.md

 When your application does not serve public users, but is only accessed from corporate networks, then a method to isolate network traffic is to access {{site.data.keyword.cloud_notm}} using a Virtual Private Network (VPN) or Direct Link.
 The [catalog has offerings for both types](https://{DomainName}/catalog?search=label%3Aibm%20vpn).
 A VPN creates a secure, encrypted transmission channel over a public network whereas the Direct Link offers private network access to {{site.data.keyword.cloud_notm}}.

 It is important to note that network traffic, i.e., data in transit, is secured by an encrypted transmission channel.
 Thus, you should use TLS / SSL.
 For your domains, you should utilize the [{{site.data.keyword.cloudcerts_short}}](https://{DomainName}/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) or similar tools to actively manage encryption certificates and their validity.
 By setting up notifications you can make sure that certifications do not expire.
+Note that {{site.data.keyword.cloudcerts_short}} allows you to order certificates and to automate the process.

 ## Evaluate and monitor app security
 {: #evaluate_security}